 It is also important to rule out clinical depression or any other health problems as the underlying cause of your loved one’s loneliness.
 A senior who may be isolating himself or herself as a consequence of mental or physical issues requires professional healthcare services to fully manage the issue and receive relevant care.

 Among the best strategies to alleviate loneliness in seniors is through engaging JFS Care’s home care services in Santa Monica and surrounding areas.
 Our caregiving companions spend quality time with aging parents through:

 - Engaging in enjoyable pastimes such as playing games, cards, exercise, hobbies, and favorite pursuits

 - Providing the transportation and accompaniment necessary to help seniors remain active in the community around them

 - And much more

-Contact us now at (213) 383-2273 for top-rated elder care in Los Angeles and the surrounding areas and for assistance in making certain your senior loved one is socially active and enjoying life to the fullest.
+Contact us now at (213) 383-2273 for top-rated home care services in Santa Monica and the surrounding areas and for assistance in making certain your senior loved one is socially active and enjoying life to the fullest.
 Click here to see our full service area.